 Organisations and voluntary Groups

-For information about services and organisation working with those seeking sanctuary locally, see the Councils webpage outlining this: https://www.livewell.cheshirewestandchester.gov.uk/Information/boroughofsanctuary
+For information about services and organisation working with those seeking sanctuary locally, see the Council webpage outlining this: https://www.livewell.cheshirewestandchester.gov.uk/Information/boroughofsanctuary

-… is a national charity, with local representatives, which aims to match those with a spare room in their home with refugees or asylum seekers looking for accommodation.
+Refugees at Home – a national charity, with local representatives, which aims to match those with a spare room in their home with sanctuary seekers looking for accommodation.
 The group can be contacted by those who have a room or those needing accommodation.
-More information at https://www.refugeesathome.org
+More information on website

-Please see relevant websites/facebook for further details regarding Covid-19 restrictions on opening.
+Please see relevant websites/facebook for further details regarding opening times (under ‘Organisations and Groups’)

 - Chester Cathedral: visit the Cathedral Cloister Room on Mondays 10-12am to ‘chat, connect or just enjoy a coffee.
 All welcome’.

 - Crossroads community hub, New Church, Dicksons Drive in Newton, Chester, CH2 2BN.
 Thursday 1-3pm, cafe and support.